bnpr/Malt/README.md

 ## Current State

-Malt development began on June 2020 and it's still in beta state.
-We're getting near the 1.0 Release, take a look at [Malt 1.0 UX Improvements](https://github.com/bnpr/Malt/discussions/148) and leave your feedback.
+The 1.0 Release is almost ready, take a look at the [1.0 Preview](https://github.com/bnpr/Malt/discussions/231) and leave your feedback.

 Malt is software agnostic, but Blender is the only integration planned right now.